 Meets on Tuesdays from 2:15 - 3:45 in Room 115/110.
 The purpose of the club is to educate students about the fun and excitement of flying model planes and drones.
 Our hope is to build and fly planes at our local flying field in Laurel.

-Meets on Mondays from 2:30 - 3:30 in Room 228.
+Meets on Thursday's from 2:15 - 3:15 pm in Room 228.
 Join us for a time of discussion, prayer, and fellowship.
 Expect light snacks, soulful worship, and honest conversation.
 Whether you are a devoted disciple of Christ or are just simply checking out different faiths, you are welcome here.

 Meets on Mondays and Wednesdays from 2:10 - 4:00 in Room 116 and 118.
 Our mission is to inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs that build science, engineering and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.